Paul Elwood

-He is a Fellow of the American Academy in Rome and of the Camargo Foundation, Cassis, France.
-In 2000 Elwood won the Sigma Alpha-Iota Inter-American Music Awards, a 2007 commissioning grant from the Jerome Foundation to compose for Zeitgeist, and a 2010 CAP grant of the American Music Center to present his music in Bulgaria.

-Recent recordings are on Innova Recordings as composer/banjoist with percussionist Famoudou Don Moye of the Art Ensemble of Chicago (titled Nice Folks, January 2015), Misfit Toys (2013, featuring drummer Matt Wilson, percussionist Dan Moore, and reed player Robert Paredes) and his own chamber and folk music, Stanley Kubrick's Mountain Home (2011) featuring bluegrass legend John Hartford and Wichita native Matt Combs, with bassist Bertram Turetzky (2008), and Electric Cowboy Cacophony (Edinburgh, 2008).
-Recent projects took him to London to record with percussionist Eddie Prévost of the legendary AMM improvisational ensemble, Edinburgh to play with saxophonist Sue McKenzie, and in his own backyard to record bluegrass versions of Bee Gees songs with Spencer Gibb, son of Bee Gee Robin Gibb.

-He received his B.M.E. at Wichita State University, his M.M. in composition from Southern Methodist University, and his Ph.D. in composition from the State University of New York at Buffalo.
-Previously he served on the faculty at Brevard College in North Carolina, where he taught composition, music theory and sight singing.
-In the fall of 1998, he was the Southern Regional Visiting Composer at the American Academy in Rome.
-He is currently a professor at the University of Northern Colorado, Greeley, Colorado.
+Paul Iserman Elwood (born 1958, died 2025) was a composer and banjo player from Greeley, Colorado.
+He received his B.M.E. at Wichita State University and his M.M. in composition from Southern Methodist University and his Ph.D. in Composition from the State University of New York at Buffalo.
+He served on the faculty at Brevard College in North Carolina where he taught composition, music theory and sight singing.
+In the fall of 1998 he was the Southern Regional Visiting Composer at the American Academy in Rome.
+He is currently a professor at the University of Northern Colorado.